All Episodes

 Old age is the number one killer on death row in California.

-By the way, the murder rate has leveled off as the executions have leveled off in the face of DNA uh uh finding one or two people of the 600 who actually were innocent, and we get all excited about that.
+By the way, the murder rate has leveled off as the executions have leveled off in the face of DNA finding one or two people of the 600 who actually were innocent, and we get all excited about that.

-We're not excited apparently about those that are guilty.
+We're not excited, apparently, about those that are guilty.

-This is not news to us, he never was.
+This is not news to us.

-What was Bloomberg ever a Republican?
+Was Bloomberg ever a Republican?

 I mean, I know he registered Republican, but good grief.